pymmcore-plus/pymmcore-nano/README.md

 This repo contains a few device adapters that are useful for testing, in src/mmCoreAndDevices/DeviceAdapters.
 These adapters are built as a part of the installation.

-On windows, you will also need boost installed (e.g.
-`choco install boost-msvc-14.3`, or similar version according to your version of visual studio)
+On windows, in order to build the SequenceTester device (optional) you will also need boost installed (e.g. `choco install boost-msvc-14.3`, or similar version according to your version of visual studio)

 ### Test